drteeth/elixir-es-cqrs/slides.md

 ???

-Command handlers accept commands and turn them into events
+# Command handlers accept commands and turn them into new events

 * Validations - Simple and fast only - No DB/ No Blocking
 * Error or list of events (probably involving the aggregate)